Troubleshoot Voice Access

 Learn more about "Ok Google".
 (Note: The availability of this setting varies by device.)

-Though Voice Access uses almost no battery when it's inactive, it uses a higher amount of battery when listening for your commands.
+Voice Access uses almost no battery when it's inactive, but it uses more battery when listening for your commands.
 Consider using Voice Access while your device is connected to a power supply if you find that your battery is draining faster than normal.

-If Voice Access did something you didn't expect, or if you have suggestions for how we can improve Voice Access, we'd love your feedback.
-You can send a report from Help & feedback in Settings > Accessibility > Voice Access > Settings, or by submitting feedback online.
+If Voice Access did something you didn't expect, or if you have suggestions about improving Voice Access, we'd love your feedback.
+Go to Settings Accessibility Voice Access Settings, then select Help & feedback.
+You can also use our feedback form.